oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

     - They should be addressed using Prometheus and Grafana, or other alternatives.
     - Note that you can use the open source
       [WebLogic Remote Console]({{< relref "/userguide/managing-domains/accessing-the-domain/admin-console.md" >}})
-      as an alternative for the WebLogic Administration Console.
+      as an alternative for the WebLogic Server Administration Console.

 - `.../weblogic...:...dev...`:
   - The _WebLogic developer image_.
-  - In order to reduce image size, contains a subset of the binaries included in the WebLogic generic image:
+  - To reduce image size,
+    it contains a subset of the binaries included in the WebLogic generic image:
-    - WebLogic examples and Console help files have been removed (the WebLogic Administration Console is still included).
+    - WebLogic examples and Console help files have been removed (the WebLogic Server Administration Console is still included).
     - All binaries that remain included are the same as those in the WebLogic generic image.
   - This image type is primarily intended to provide a Docker image that is consistent with the WebLogic "quick installers" intended for development only.